brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 ELB so it can notify the ELB when it is deploying or undeploying Docker containers (see [Amazon ECS Service Scheduler IAM Role](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_IAM_role.html) for more info).
-Click the blue "Create New Role" button again, give the role a name such as "ecs-service-role", and click the blue "Next Step" button in the bottom right.
-From the "AWS Service Roles" list, click the gray "Select" button next to "Amazon EC2 Container Service Role":
+Click the blue "Create New Role" button again, give the role a name such as `ecs-service-role`, and click the blue "Next Step" button in the bottom right.
+From the "AWS Service Roles" list, click the gray "Select" button next to `Amazon EC2 Container Service Role`:

 {% include figure.html path="blog/aws-docker/ecs-service-role.png" caption="Select the Amazon EC2 Container Service Role" link_to_full_size_image=true %}

-Click the checkbox next to the "AmazonEC2ContainerServiceRole" (another pre-defined Policy, and the only one in the list), click the blue "Next Step" button in the bottom right, and then click the blue "Create Role" button.
+Click the checkbox next to the `AmazonEC2ContainerServiceRole` (another pre-defined Policy, and the only one in the list), click the blue "Next Step" button in the bottom right, and then click the blue "Create Role" button.
 You should now have two IAM roles: